tufanoruk/HostPing/README.md

 3. Run apache web server.
 4. Go to the hostping page.

-Notes for Apache server;
+Notes for Apache http configuration ;
-- mod_cgi must be loaded. check main config file
+- mod_cgi must be loaded
 - user running apache http server should be able to access and write service directory
-- check main config file User and Group directives
+- check User and Group directives